ibexa/documentation-developer/docs/cookbook/creating_custom_dropdowns.md

 ```

 The highlighted line two in the code above contains a hidden native `select` input.
 It stores the selection values.
-Input is hidden because custom dropdown replicates its functionality.
+Input is hidden because custom dropdown duplicates its functionality.

 !!! caution